Capital One Arena: Basketball

-The arena has been home to the Wizards NBA team since its opening and was home to the Washington Mystics WNBA team from 1998 to 2018, before moving to a new, smaller arena in the Congress Heights area of southeast Washington.
+The arena has been home to the Wizards NBA team since its opening and was home to the Washington Mystics WNBA team from 1998 to 2018, before the Mystics moved to a new, smaller arena in the Congress Heights area of southeast Washington.
+In 2024, the Mystics relocated their June 7 and September 19 games against the Indiana Fever to Capital One Arena, citing the demand of tickets as a result of the rising popularity of Caitlin Clark.
 The Georgetown Hoyas men's basketball team has also played there since the arena's opening.
 The arena has hosted three basketball all star games: the 2001 NBA All-Star Game and the 2002 and 2007 WNBA All-Star Games.
-The arena has been home to many playoff games for the various playoff teams but has yet to host an NBA finals series.
+The arena has been home to many playoff games, but has yet to host an NBA Finals.

-The arena has hosted NCAA Division I men's basketball tournament rounds several times.
-It hosted first and second round games in 1998, 2002, 2008 and 2011, and hosted the regional finals in 2006, 2013 and 2019.
+The arena has hosted games for the NCAA Division I men's basketball tournament several times.
+It hosted first- and second-round games in 1998, 2002, 2008 and 2011, and hosted the regional finals in 2006, 2013 and 2019.
 Most notably the 2005–06 George Mason Patriots men's basketball team from nearby Fairfax, Virginia advanced to the Final Four in the arena.
 The arena also hosted the Atlantic 10 men's basketball tournament in 2018 and 2022.
-It hosted the ACC men's basketball tournament in 2005 and 2016.
+It hosted the ACC men's basketball tournament in 2005, 2016, and 2024.
+In 2017 the arena hosted the Big Ten men's basketball tournament.

-The Harlem Globetrotters play in the arena on an annual basis.
+The Harlem Globetrotters play in the arena on an annual basis, often against the Washington Generals, a team named in honor of President Dwight Eisenhower.

-Fighting and wrestling
+Combat sports

-In the professional fighting world, the arena has hosted WWE events, as well as the final four editions of WCW's Starrcade.
-The arena has hosted Backlash in 2000, SummerSlam in 2005, Cyber Sunday in 2007, Survivor Series in 2009, Capitol Punishment in 2011, and Battleground in 2016.
-The arena frequently hosts Raw and SmackDown shows as well.
-The arena was also home to Mike Tyson's final fight (Mike Tyson vs. Kevin McBride) on June 11, 2005 and on October 1, 2011, UFC Live: Cruz vs. Johnson was held at the arena.
+Mike Tyson's final non-exhibition fight (Mike Tyson vs. Kevin McBride) was held at the arena on June 11, 2005.
+On June 19, 2011, WWE Capitol Punishment was held at the arena, featuring: John Cena, Rey Mysterio, CM Punk, Randy Orton, Big Show and The Miz.
+On October 1, 2011, UFC Live: Cruz vs. Johnson was held at the arena.
 On December 7, 2019, UFC on ESPN: Overeem vs. Rozenstruik was held at the arena.

-On October 2, 2019, the Capital One Arena hosted AEW Dynamite, the first televised professional wrestling event by All Elite Wrestling.
-It was broadcast on TNT in the United States of America and on ITV4 in the United Kingdom.
+The arena is also set to host the 42nd edition of Saturday Night's Main Event on December 13, 2025, which will feature John Cena's final match in his 26-year career.